 The online intake form should be completed prior to your first appointment.
 If this is not possible for you please let us know at least 48 hours prior to your appointment so we can make alternate arrangements with you to complete the forms.
-As we are unable to offer the use of our lobby at this time our front door is kept locked so please do not arrive early.
-Please arrive unaccompanied and wait outside the door and your practitioner will bring you in at your appointment time..
+Please arrive unaccompanied to limit the number of people in our waiting room.

 Start of Treatment: